-Diane Herbert, the former HR Director of Channel 4 and Director of consultancy Mindshift, says: “The thing I like about reverse mentoring is that it sends a really clear message that learning and developing is a life-long process and not related to one’s age or the amount of years’ experience a person has.”
-It signals, Herbert adds, that a company values ideas and perspectives, regardless of where they come from.
+Diane Herbert, the former HR Director of Channel 4 and Director of consultancy Mindshift, says: “The thing I like about reverse mentoring is that it sends a really clear message that learning and developing is a life-long process.
+It’s not related to one’s age or the number of years’ experience a person has.”
+It signals that a company values ideas and perspectives, regardless of where they come from.

 Keep up with a changing world

 Kathy Poole, Interim Group HR Director at Air Partner, says it helps put senior executives in touch with the future.
 “Youngsters often come with fresh perspectives, open minds and, most importantly, an intuitive approach to new technology and ideas.
 Reverse mentoring schemes help organisations tap into this huge resource to the benefit of all.”